Vishwanath Shahdeo: Aftermath

 British captured 97 villages of Barkagarh estate.
 They demolished Satranji Garh and Hatiagarh fort.
 They confiscated all properties of Viswanath Shahdeo.

 The wife of Viswanath Shahdeo Baneswari Kunwar fled to forest of Rani Khorha in Gumla district with her one year son Kapil Nath Shahdeo and trusted individuals.
-She know that British can kill her and her son.
+She knew that British can kill her and her son.
 She lived 12 years in exile in Khora village.
 After 12 year, Baneswari Kunwar demanded return of property of Barkagarh estate by forwarding her son.
 But British stated that the Barkagarh estate run by council created by British which run estate of Jagirdar, Jamindar who have no inheritors and it will continue.
 But they agreed to pay Rani Baneswari Kunwar Rs.30 per month from tax collected by Barkagarh property.

-commemoration
+Commemoration

 A statue of Thakur Viswanath Shahdeo is installed in Ranchi and every year on his birth anniversary, people gather to tribute him.